 - Here I made a simple Python application which reminds busy expats to call their mums.

-- I very much enjoy jogging, particularly in new and unexplored places.
+- I very much enjoy jogging, particularly new places I haven’t explored yet.

 - When I was twelve I wrote a novel about a motley crew of magical futuristic cat detectives.
 It was well-received by my mother: I’m still searching for a publisher.